Originally published on 27 June 2019.

 It’s especially important for employers and managers to take complaints of this kind seriously.
 Employers should be mindful that an employee may find it difficult to discuss the problem.

 Language is also important for the transgendered community.
-Employers should make a proactive effort to be inclusive if they want a diverse workforce or want to support the LGBT community.
-For example, respecting pronouns like ‘he’ or ‘she’ that an individual feels comfortable with.
+Employers should make a proactive effort to be inclusive if they want a diverse workforce or want to support the LGBT+ community.
+For example, respecting pronouns like ‘he’ or ‘she’ or ‘they’ that an individual feels comfortable with.

 Provide a confidential support network